 Customer Verification tasks can be introduced during high-risk transactions, such as CAPTCHA tests, knowledge-based authentication questions, or one-time passcodes sent to registered email or phone numbers.
 These challenges add an extra layer of security against automated fraud attacks.
 Flaunting these tasks can serve as a detection alert.

-How can AI Prevent Transaction Fraud?
+How can AI Prevent Online Payment Fraud?

 1. Transaction Monitoring